bchainhub/foxar-docs/versioned_docs/version-1/spark/writing-tests.md

 title: Writing Tests
 ---

-Tests are written in Solidity.
+Tests are written in Ylem.
 If the test function reverts, the test fails, otherwise it passes.

 Let's go over the most common way of writing tests, using the [Spark Standard Library](https://github.com/bchainhub/spark-std)'s `Test` contract, which is the preferred way of writing tests with Spark.